 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Among its initiatives to protect and promote health and safety in the workplace, Moncler implements an efficient management system as per OHSAS 18001 international standard.
-This commitment is clearly stated in the Occupational Health and Safety Management Policy, which was approved and issued in 2016 and shared will all Group employees in Italy.
-The Policy sets the health and safety principles and guidelines to be implemented in every sphere of activity.
-In particular, it provides for:
+This commitment is clearly stated in the Occupational Health and Safety Management Policy, which was shared with all Group employees worldwide in 2017.
+The Policy sets the health and safety principles and guidelines to be implemented in every sphere of activity and provides for:

 • the enhancement of knowledge, competence, and awareness of all employees through targeted training and practice.

-In 2016, several on-site inspections to verify employee health and safety were also carried out at the production site in Romania.
-The audits were carried out by both internal and external auditors, leading to the development of an improvement plan to be implemented in 2017, also for the purpose of obtaining OHSAS 18001 certification.
+In 2017, several on-site inspections to verify employee health and safety were also carried out (by both in-house staff and external bodies) at the production site in Romania, in view of OHSAS 18001 certification.

-In 2016, workplace accidents were kept to a minimum through the careful management of work spaces (offices, stores, out- lets, and warehouses), ongoing information and awareness initiatives centred on prevention, and the monitoring of the proper implementation of improvement measures.
+In 2017, workplace accidents were kept to a minimum through the careful management of work spaces, ongoing information and awareness initiatives centred on prevention, and the monitoring of the proper implementation of improvement measures.

 No fatal accidents were reported during the year involving employees or contractors.

-All indicators related to accidents in the workplace (reported in the table below) are continuously monitored and measured.
+All workplace accident indicators are continuously monitored and measured.

 Training its people is part of the prevention initiatives promoted by the Group.

-Moncler’s commitment to promoting and protecting the health of its employees goes beyond the workplace and occupational risks.
-This explains the meaning and purpose behind the various training and information initiatives organised by the Company, with the support of the Umberto Veronesi Foundation, to promote cancer and heart disease prevention and nutritional education.
-The initiatives organised during the year took place in Italy, and involved approximately 76 people for a total of almost 114 hours of training.
-Beyond the
+Moncler’s commitment to promoting and protecting the health of its employees goes beyond the workplace and occu- pational risks.
+This explains the meaning and purpose behind the various training and information initiatives organised by the Company, with the support of the Umberto Veronesi Foundation, on healthy lifestyles, the risks of smoking, and the importance of vaccination.
+The initiatives organised dur- ing the year took place in Italy, and involved approximately 420 people for a total of more than 2,500 hours of training.